TDCJ Workforce/Career Technical Education (CTE)

 Workforce education is any form of education, training, or retraining designed to prepare persons to enter or continue in gainful employment.
 In Texas, the primary responsibility for providing CTE (also known as vocational or workforce education) at the post-secondary level has been given to community colleges.
 Trinity Valley Community College has accepted the responsibility for providing high-quality workforce programs that are specifically tailored to meet people's needs in the geographic area served by the college.

 As noted below, Trinity Valley Community College provides several CTE certificate programs within each of the TDCJ units.
-Students will enroll in three eight-week cycles in the workforce certificate programs.
+Students will enroll in three eight-week semesters in the workforce certificate programs.
 Upon completing the 24-week program with a GPA of 2.0 or above, students are eligible to receive a Certificate of Completion.

 After completing the certificate program, students may elect to meet the requirements of the Associate of Applied Science degree.
 The courses completed in the certificate program will be used as CTE credit for the A.A.S.
 Degree requirements.